apple1417/bl-sdk-mods/EquipLocker/Readme.md

 # Equip Locker

+### Equip Locker v1.3
+Added an option to allegiance to enable usable items - fixing that serveral items such as health vials could get restricted.
+Removed the last fix for turrets, and instead expliclity excluded vehicles.
+This fixes that health vials would go into your inventory if they were restricted.

 ### Equip Locker v1.2
 Fixed that it was possible for the mod to lock you out of using items that weren't in your inventory - usually when using turrets.